MINNESOTA VOICE & SPEECH CLINIC is a specialty speech therapy practice for clients age 8 through age 64. Bob Grider is the owner

 - Motor Speech Articulation Disorders / Concerns: Unintelligible speech in children and articulation errors in children or teengers who may

 or may not qualify for speech therapy at school.
 Bob also treats adults for speech articulation concerns.

 - Myofunctional Disorders: Oral functional disorders involving normal oral resting posture, oral stage swallowing, and speech articulation.
 May

 be identified by client's dentist or orthodontist.
 Can present as recurring choking, face and jaw pain or other oral symptoms that do not seem to have a clear underlying pathology.

 - Fluency Disorders (stuttering, blocking, stammering): These disorders may arise in early childhood or early school age.
 While no "cure"

 has been developed, therapy can be effective in helping to facilitate ease of communication, reduce speaking stress, and help to develop understanding within the family and peer group.
 Pediatric (see

-ages here), teen and adult patients see Bob for fluency
+ages here), teen and adult clients see Bob for fluency

 - Teenage Speech and Language Disorders.
 Most often these are problems that were not addressed by or did not respond well to speech therapy